meowesque/maxines.garden/src/content/entries/quic-and-actors-with-tokio.md

 [Source](https://github.com/meowesque/quic-and-actors-with-tokio/blob/main/crates/server/src/actors/inbound.rs)

-This our first seemingly complex actor, the goal here is to receive incoming data and deserialize it with [bitcode](crates.io/crates/bitcode) and send it off to be dispatched.
+This is our first seemingly complex actor, the goal here is to receive incoming data and deserialize it with [bitcode](crates.io/crates/bitcode) and send it off to be dispatched.
 Any deserialization crate (like [bincode](crates.io/crates/bincode)) will do.
-For performance and memory efficient applications that need to scale, [bitcode](crates.io/crates/bitcode) may be preferrable.
+For performance and memory efficient applications that need to scale, [bitcode](crates.io/crates/bitcode) may be preferable.

 ### Outbound